suzzy777/Flaky_tests/README.md

 ## Output:

-The output of the script can be seen in the log file created, we can also output the before and after patch information (pytest pass or fail) for both in isolation and running after dependent test in a simpler manner in a csv file by running the `automate.sh` file.
+The output of the script can be seen in the log file created.
+It will output the result whether the previously detected OD test is still flaky, if so, then add patch and show before and after patch result- in both isolation and running after the DT Test.
+Then output of pushing the changes in the forked repository.
+We can also output the before and after patch information (pytest pass or fail) for both in isolation and running after dependent test in a simpler manner in a csv file by running the `automate.sh` file.
 The script has to be in the same directory as the cloned projects.
 Run the following command:

 `bash automate.sh |& tee <newcsvfilename>.csv`